carlo-baron/Apartment-for-Rants/README.md

 # Project Overview
-In the future this might be my own social media platform
+In the future this might be a social media platform